dogukanaktas/react-instant-search/README.md

-#  React Instant Search
+#  React Dog Name Search

-- Instant search for dog name in React.
+- This project is a fully responsive instant search application created with React.js.
+The user can search instantly by typing the name he/she wants to find among the listed dog names and breeds in the search box.
+Dog names will be filtered instantly when the user searches.

 ### Requirements
 - Node.js and npm or yarn